 What is Reclamation?

-One mining company in Ventura County reclaimed its mining pit to a strawberry field.
+A company reclaimed its mining pit to a strawberry field.

-A gravel extraction area at Mississippi Bar in Sacramento County was returned to a riparian (water) wildlife habitat.
+A gravel extraction area at Mississippi Bar was returned to a riparian wildlife habitat.

-An aggregate mine on agricultural land in Yolo County operates in four phases.
+An aggregate mine on agricultural land operates in four phases.
 The intent is that not more than 95 acres is out of agricultural production at any time during the project's life.

 Other mined lands have been reclaimed to grazing and production of crops such as alfalfa, corn, grapes and tomatoes.